Ah, St. Patrick's Day…green beer, drunken crowds and being pinched. Sounds fun, huh?

 I can’t say that I really “do” St. Patrick’s Day.
 Given the reasons listed above, it has been many, many years since I have ventured out on this evening of debauchery.
 I don’t seek out a green article of clothing to wear and I dare someone to pinch me.
 Green beer does not appeal to me in the least.
 Beer?
 Yes.
 Green beer?
-No. So maybe I’m a little bit of a Grinch when it comes to St. Patty’s Day.
+No. So maybe I’m a little bit of a Grinch when it comes to St. Paddy’s Day.
 Hey…he’s green.
 Maybe I’m more festive than I thought.

 But, just like with Valentine’s Day, not making a St. Patrick’s Day dish for the blog is blasphemy.
 So, when Smart & Final needed a corned beef recipe for their weekly newsletter, I had the perfect excuse.